Guar gum: Solubility and viscosity

 Guar gum is more soluble than locust bean gum due to its extra galactose branch points.
 Unlike locust bean gum, it is not self-gelling.
 Either borax or calcium can cross-link guar gum, causing it to gel.
 In water, it is nonionic and hydrocolloidal.
-It is not affected by ionic strength or pH, but will degrade at extreme pH and temperature (e.g. pH 3 at 50 °C).
+It is not affected by ionic strength or pH, but will degrade at extreme pH and temperature (e.g., pH 3 at 50 °C).
 It remains stable in solution over pH range 5–7.
-Strong acids cause hydrolysis and loss of viscosity and alkalies in strong concentration also tend to reduce viscosity.
+Strong acids cause hydrolysis, and loss of viscosity and alkalis in strong concentration also tend to reduce viscosity.
 It is insoluble in most hydrocarbon solvents.
 The viscosity attained is dependent on time, temperature, concentration, pH, rate of agitation and particle size of the powdered gum used.
 The lower the temperature, the lower the rate at which viscosity increases, and the lower the final viscosity.
-Above 80°, the final viscosity is slightly reduced.
+Above 80°C, the final viscosity is slightly reduced.
 Finer guar powders swell more rapidly than larger particle size coarse powdered gum.

 Guar gum shows a clear low shear plateau on the flow curve and is strongly shear-thinning.
 The rheology of guar gum is typical for a random coil polymer.
 It does not show the very high low shear plateau viscosities seen with more rigid polymer chains such as xanthan gum.
 It is very thixotropic above 1% concentration, but below 0.3%, the thixotropy is slight.
 Guar gum shows viscosity synergy with xanthan gum.
 Guar gum and micellar casein mixtures can be slightly thixotropic if a biphase system forms.